ringcentral/ringcentral-api-docs/docs/call-log/quick-start/php.md

 ## Create an App

 The first thing we need to do is create an app in the RingCentral Developer Portal.
-This can be done quickly by clicking the "Create RingOut App" button below.
+This can be done quickly by clicking the "Create Fax App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

-<a target="_new" href="https://developer.ringcentral.com/new-app?name=SMS+Quick+Start+App&desc=A+simple+app+to+demo+sending+an+SMS+on+RingCentral&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=SMS,ReadMessages&redirectUri=" class="btn btn-primary">Create RingOut App</a>
+<a target="_new" href="https://developer.ringcentral.com/new-app?name=SMS+Quick+Start+App&desc=A+simple+app+to+demo+sending+an+SMS+on+RingCentral&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=SMS,ReadMessages&redirectUri=" class="btn btn-primary">Create Call Log App</a>
 <a class="btn-link btn-collapse" data-toggle="collapse" href="#create-app-instructions" role="button" aria-expanded="false" aria-controls="create-app-instructions">Show detailed instructions</a>

 <div class="collapse" id="create-app-instructions">